March 25, 2020

-Despite its straightforward approach to blog building, Jekyll does support basics such as pages, posts, custom layouts, and categories for your content.
+Despite its straightforward approach to blog building, Jekyll does support basic features such as pages, posts, custom layouts, and categories for your content.
 However, it doesn’t use databases or support comments.

 Last but not least, let’s take a look at Subrion.
 If we had to compare this blogging platform to one of our earlier entries, it would be WordPress.
 In fact, the first impression you get when you log into your dashboard is that it looks very slick:

 As far as features go, Subrion packs all the basics you’ll need for blogging.
 It enables you to set up pages and posts, and it includes a robust text editor.
-The platform also offers built-in SEO features, and plenty of other functionality.
+The platform also offers built-in SEO features and plenty of other functionalities.

-One of Subrion’s most attractive features is that it enables you to manage subscriptions for your website from the get-go.
+One of the best features Subrion’s offers is it enables you to manage subscriptions for your website from the get-go.
 That means you can use it to set up a private blog, for example, and you can even monitor your earnings from your dashboard.
 This platform also supports themes and templates, although it doesn’t offer as many options in either department as WordPress does.

-If everything goes well, you’re going to be using the software you choose now for years to come.
+If everything goes well, you’re going to be using the software you choose to create a blog for years to come.
 That means it’s important to pick the best blogging platform for your specific needs.
 We’re big fans of WordPress, but it’s not the only strong option out there.
-Each of the platforms we’ve covered on this list shines for certain types of projects and users.
+Each of the best blogging platforms we’ve covered on this list shines for certain types of projects and users.